truenas/documentation/content/SCALEUIReference/Apps/_index.md

 The **Apps** option on the main feature panel opens the **Installed Applications** screen.
 The screen displays **No Applications Installed** before you install the first application.

-{{< trueimage src="/images/SCALE/23.10/AppsInstalledAppsScreenNoApps.png" alt="Installed Applications Screen No Apps" id="1: Installed Applications Screen No Apps" >}}
+{{< trueimage src="/images/SCALE/23.10/AppsInstalledAppsScreenNoApps.png" alt="Installed Applications Screen No Apps" id="Installed Applications Screen No Apps" >}}

 The first time you open the **Applications** screen, it displays an <i class="fa fa-cog" aria-hidden="true"></i> **Apps Service Not Configured** status on the screen header.

-{{< trueimage src="/images/SCALE/23.10/AppsServiceNotConfigured.png" alt="Apps Service Not Configured" id="2: Apps Service Not Configured" >}}
+{{< trueimage src="/images/SCALE/23.10/AppsServiceNotConfigured.png" alt="Apps Service Not Configured" id="Apps Service Not Configured" >}}

 Click [**Settings > Choose Pool**](#choose-a-pool-for-apps-dialog) to choose a storage pool for Apps.